GSA/piv-guides/Template-2.md

 title: Guidance Document Template
 permalink: /template/
 ---

-This **_Template.md_** page serves as a template and guidance document to help you create a new FICAM Guide for the www.IDManagment.gov website.
+# Contributing a New Guide or Contributing to an Existing Guide

 > Before you create a new guide (or contribute to one), please read the **_Contributing.md_** page, which is located in the GSA GitHub Repos for the PIV-Guides, FPKI-Guides, and FICAM-Arch.
 This page provides the terms and conditions for contributing and other important instructions and information.{:class="info"}

-This **_Template.md_** page provides:
+# Using this Template

+This **_Template.md_** Page serves as a template and guidance document that will help you to create a new FICAM Guide for the www.IDManagment.gov website.
+This Page provides:

   1. **_Steps to create a new Page (file)_** for your guide.
   2. An **_Example Outline_** to copy and paste into your page (i.e., to help structure your guide).
   3. A **_Markdown Template_** to copy and paste into your page (i.e., to help with Markdown formatting).
   4. Some **_writing and style resources_** (i.e., to help with plain language, writing, and style).

+# Creating a New Guide

-# Select or Create a Branch for Your Guide
+## Select or Create a Branch for Your Guide

 Before you create a new **_Page_** for your new guide, you will need to select or create a branch.